gi0baro/noir/README.md

   --help                          Show this message and exit.
 ```

-The `noir` command accepts as the only argument the template file to render.
+The `noir` command accepts as the only argument the template file or string to render.

 Contextual data con be loaded from a file, using the `-c/--context` option, which supports the formats: